 Professional construction managers can pursue professional credentials in several ways.

 - CCM: Certified Construction Manager.
 The Construction Manager Certification Institute (CMCI), an independent administrative body of the Construction Management Association of America, administers this process.
 Certification is aimed at improving professional practice and recognizing individuals who demonstrate knowledge and experience essential to the practice of professional construction management.
 Construction owners increasingly recognize the importance of having a certified construction manager (CCM) leading their teams.
 More information about qualifications and the certification process is available from the Construction Management Association of America.

 - In addition to the CCM certification, graduates of the Florida Tech construction management program often pursue licensing as a General Contractor (GC).
-In most states, this GC license is a state requirement for anyone who seeks to own and operate a construction company.
+In most states, this GC license is a state or local requirement for anyone who seeks to own and operate a construction company.
 Requirements vary but may involve background checks, documented field experience and passing state exams.
 A construction management degree often reduces field experience requirements.
 Contact information for state licensing authorities is available on our state licensing information page.
 It is the responsibility of all students to stay informed about any requirements or regulations pertaining to construction managers and general contractors in the state and locale in which they plan to work.

 - Lastly, professional accreditation as a Project Management Professional (PMP) by the Project Management Institute (PMI) is a popular choice for Florida Tech graduates.
 More information about education, experience and exam requirements for this credential is available on the PMI website.